kotamine/piecemealR/docs/02-Essentials.md

 ```

-Arrays are a generalization of matrices and can be more than 2 dimension.
+Arrays are a generalization of matrices and can have more than 2 dimensions.

 ```r
 array(c(1:18), c(2,3,3))  # dimension 2 by 2 by 3